iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 We have already mentioned the WordNet definition of the *"tiger cat"* synset; WordNet also contains a ***"tiger cat, Felis tigrina"*** synset, defined as **"a medium-sized wildcat of Central America and South America having a dark-striped coat"**.
-All three of the possible species of cats we have mentioned as possible labels for \(c) fall under this definition.
-Consistently annotating *"tiger cat"* images given such a confusing background is difficult for experts, and probably impossible for MTurkers.
+All three cat species we have mentioned as possible labels for \(c) fit the definition.
+Consistently annotating *"tiger cat"* images given such confusing background information is difficult for experts, and probably impossible for MTurkers.

-Obviously, (d) is a tiger, which has its own synset, ***"tiger, Panthera tigris"***, in ImageNet-1k.
+Obviously, (d) is a tiger, which has a class, ***"tiger, Panthera tigris"***.
 Tigers make up a significant portion of the "tiger cat" class in both the training and validation sets.
-Distinguishing between a tabby and a tiger is not a particularly challenging fine-grained recognition task.
-While using non-expert annotators can be cost-effective and quick, this example highlights the need to think carefully about the expertise and motivation of those labeling the data.
+Distinguishing between a tabby and a tiger is not a challenging recognition task and yet the non-expert annotators made many mistakes.
+This highlights the need to think carefully about the expertise of and guidelines for the annotators.

 ### The Laptop Problem